 Although Estes Park is a known summer resort, it sits at an elevation of 7,522 ft (2,293 m).
 It boasts of mountains such as Longs Peak, which sits at over 14,000 ft above sea level.
 It has the Mummy Range, the Mummy Mountain, and lest we forget, it is the location of the headquarters for Rocky Mountain National Park.
 By merely being on the ground in Estes Park and doing your exercises, you are engaging in high altitude training, and the desire to challenge one’s body or self would then require you to access higher altitudes at different ascending points on the mountains.
 Some of the high altitude places in Estes Park are;

-People’s appreciation of one of the most prominent mountains in Colorado is mainly observed during summer since it always the premier activity engaged in by people when they visit.
+People’s appreciation of one of the most prominent mountains in Colorado is mainly observed during summer since it is always the premier activity engaged in by people when they visit.
 In ascending Longs Peak, the trails leading up include; The East Longs Peak Trail, The Keyhole Route, Longs Peak Trail, and Clark’s Arrow and the Shelf Trail.
 Some of these trails might not support running or even hiking except climbing, and other high altitude exercises.

 Rocky Mountain National Park

-Estes Park is the location of the headquarters of Rocky Mountain National Park.
+Estes Park is the location of headquarters for Rocky Mountain National Park.
 The park is located between the town of Estes Park to the east and Grand Lake to the west.
 The park features mountains, high-altitude lakes, and a diverse selection of wildlife.
 The National Forest lands surround the park, and the Rocky Mountain National Park Administration Building (Beaver Meadows Visitor Center) is the headquarters and principal visitors center of the park.
 The park has an immense range of mountains, and you might have to pay some money to explore some of them, tokens.

 Mummy Mountain: This a 13,430 ft (4,093 m) mountain and can be accessible by hiking.